datacommonsorg/docsite/place_types.md

 |[City](https://datacommons.org/browser/City)|A city.|
 {: .doc-table}

-## Partially Available Administrative Divisions
+## Partially available administrative divisions

-These places represent administrative divisions that are available for some countries, but not all countries.
+These place types represent administrative divisions that are available for some countries, but not all countries.

 |Place Type DCID|Place Type Description|